 P.S.
 She told my dad the same day I told her, and since then he hasn’t spoken to me at all.
 I’ve always been a daddy’s girl and never gone this long without talking to him.
 Help please!!

-She will come to know that accepting you doesn’t mean rejecting God.
-And she will delight in that knowledge, because she’ll feel that it has opened her up to an even deeper appreciation of the magnitude of God’s love.
+She will come to know that accepting you doesn’t mean rejecting God or the Bible.
+And she will delight in that knowledge, because it will have opened her up to an even deeper appreciation of the magnitude of God’s love.